 RLXMARTD Emergency Survival Bracelet 8-Pack Review 2026

-The RLXMARTD strips the feature set to essentials to maximize unit count.
-Here's what you get in each bracelet:
+The RLXMARTD strips the feature set to essentials so you get eight bracelets instead of two or three.
+Here is what ships in the box:

-- 10 feet of 485lb 7-core paracord — generous cord length at a lower breaking strength than 550lb-rated competitors, but still plenty strong for shelter building, gear repair, and lashing
+- 9 feet of 485lb 7-core paracord per bracelet — a lower breaking strength than 550lb-rated competitors like the Atomic Bear survival bracelet, but more than adequate for shelter building, gear repair, and lashing

-- 8 distinct colors — one of each color in every pack for maximum variety and group identification
+- 8 distinct colors — one of each in every pack, useful for group identification and patrol assignment

 - Lightweight at 24g (0.85 oz) each — lighter than most survival bracelets, comfortable for kids and adults